beatricecitterio/movie-recommendation/README.md

 ### **movie_reco.py**
 This file implements the GUI of our application, using Python's Tkinter library.
 We decided to build a multipage GUI as follows:
-- **welcome page**: contains a message and a picture (cinema.jpeg).
+- **welcome page**: contains a message and a gif (cinema.gif).
 There is a start button which takes the user to the next page
 - **genre selection page**: this page is made of a dropdown menu where the user can choose one of the available genres.
 Then, the user has the possibility to choose the number of movies to rate (either 5 or 10, for a more accurate suggestion).
 The ```next``` button takes the user to the rating page
 - **movie rating page**: this page displays a list of the most popular movies of the selected genre.
 The user is supposed to rate them from 0 to 5 (only .5 increments are allowed), or write 'Not seen'.
 Finally, the user can choose how many suggestions to receive, and the ```next``` takes them to the next page.
 - **recommendation page**: the ```process_ratings()``` function collects the input of the user and validates it.
 If valid, user is taken to the recommendation page, where the output of ```suggestion()``` is showed.
 In particular, for each movie, the graphic also displays a series of additional information, such as movie poster, actors, director, length, plot...